darinnstathos/osticket-prereqs/README.md

 <br>

 2. Double-click PHP manager > select 'Register New PHP Version'
-3. Click the three dots icon to browse > click 'PHP' folder > PHP-CGI > select 'OK'
+3. Click the three dots icon to browse > click 'PHP' folder > 'PHP-CGI' > select 'OK'
 4. Select the VM were using within IIS > click 'Restart' (This is so the system can restart and reset with PHP now added.
 It is good practice to do so)

 <br>